alfredzimmer/alfredzimmer/README.md

 ## What ho! 👋

-I develop everything but not ChatGPT wrapper.
+I develop everything but ChatGPT wrapper.
 <!--
 **alfredzimmer/alfredzimmer** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.